| Ch 6 -- The C and C++ Programming Languages

 any external symbols.
 Listing 6.9 shows an example of building and using a library.

 Listing 6.9.
-Building a large application.
+Building a large application.cc -c sine.c

 cc -c cosine.c